Asocia/never_trust_me/README.md

 ## Install requirements

 This program tested on Python 3.x and is not yet fully compatible with Python 2.x.
-You can still try to run it on Python 2, but it is not recommended.
+You can still try to run it on Python 2, but it is not guaranteed to work.

 You can install the python dependencies with:

 ```sh
 pip3 install -r requirements.txt
 ```
-NOTE: If you are on Linux and see that the program doesn't handle the copying operation properly, you may want to run the following commands:
+NOTE: If you are using Ubuntu based distribution and see that the program doesn't handle the copying operation properly, you may want to run the following commands:

 ```sh
 sudo apt install xsel